KBP Instrument Design Bureau

-The designing of high-precision weaponry is the priority of the KBP.
-The enterprise designs air-to-ground, ground-to-air and ground-to-ground weaponry.
-In addition to these, KBP also develops modern autocannons and grenade launchers.
-It also manufactures automatic, hand-held and under-slung grenade launchers, sniper rifles, submachine guns, pistols and revolvers for the law enforcement agencies.
+KBP Instrument Design Bureau is a Russian firearms manufacturer located in Tula.
+It is one of the main enterprises in the Russian defense industry and a major weapons supplier for the Russian Armed Forcess.
+KBP produces small arms, autocannons, grenade launchers, and anti-tank and anti-air defense systems including air-to-ground, surface-to-air and ground-to-ground weaponry.

+KBP was founded in 1927 as a small arms OKB of the Tula Arms Plant, and began to specialise in missile and precision-guided systems under the direction of Arkady Shipunov from the 1960s.
+It became one of the most successful OKBs in the Soviet Union, with many of its designs being adopted by the Soviet Armed Forces, and its employees winning 8 Lenin Prizes.
+Notable products of KBP include the TT pistol, the Makarov pistol, the Kornet ATGM, the Krasnopol guided shell, the Pantsir missile system, and PP-2000 submachine gun.
+KBP was privatised after the dissolution of the Soviet Union in 1991, and it is currently a subsidiary of High Precision Systems, part of Rostec.

 History

 KBP was founded on 1 October, 1927 as an organization at Tula Weapons Factory, engaging in designing small arms.
 The first major success the organization made was in the Red Armory, where its Tokarev pistol was adopted into use in February 1931.
 In 1936, it was renamed TsKB-14 (Central design bureau No 14).
 During the Great Patriotic War large successes were made by aviation machineguns such as ShVAK, ShKAS, Berezin UB as well as VYa and Berezin B-20 aviation cannons.
 Over 80% of the domestic aircraft of the Soviet Air Force were equipped with weapons from the Tula designers.